 After Gottlieb Daimler’s death in 1900, his legacy continued.
 His sons, Paul and Adolf, recounted a postcard sent by Daimler in 1872.
 The postcard marked his home in Germany with a three-pointed star, followed by a message from him about the star hopefully bringing success to his factory.
 In 1909, DMG adopted the star as its logo, while Benz & Cie. became identifiable by the laurel wreath around its name.

 After the merger, the star and laurel wreath were combined into one logo.
 Over time, the color of the Three-Pointed Star changed from gold to white to silver, but it always carried one meaning: the dominance of Daimler engines on land, sea, and in the air.
 You can find the Three-Pointed Star as a raised stamp on new Mercedes-Benz vehicles‘ grilles or as a three-dimensional hood ornament.

 Learn More the Mercedes-Benz Symbol & Its History!

-Want to know more about the Mercedes-Benz symbol, where Mercedes-Benz is from, or where Mercedes-Benz vehicles are currently manufactured?
+Want to know more about the Mercedes-Benz symbol, name, where Mercedes-Benz is from, or where Mercedes-Benz vehicles are currently manufactured?
 Contact Mercedes-Benz of Chicago with your questions, or visit us in Cook County!
 You can also schedule a test drive with one of our new or pre-owned vehicles to see the Three-Pointed Star in person, along with how it varies from vehicle to vehicle.